samche42/Strom_Brief_report/README.md

 a.
 Total genes were counted per sample: (for faa in `ls *.faa`; do echo ${faa}; grep ">" ${faa} | wc -l; done).
 This was performed for all Bacteria.faa files.

-##Genome gene abundnace (e.g. count occurance of phoX in genome bin CSU_1_1) - Used to create Figs. 1, S5 and S6
+##Genome gene abundance (e.g. count occurance of phoX in genome bin CSU_1_1) - Used to create Figs. 1, S5 and S6

 a.
 Count gene occurence of KEGG annotations per genome using kegg_parser.py.